Bill-1991/Scheduler/feature-list.md

 2. The user should be able to update entries of their schedule: **name, timezone, notify, dates, hours** can all be updated.

-3. The user should be able to delete entries of their schedule: **every entry can be deleted separately all their whole schedule at once**.
+3. The user should be able to delete entries of their schedule: **every entry can be deleted separately or their whole schedule at once**.
 **This one needs confirmation by the users before done**.

 2. The user should be able to see the whole table schedule, with everyones names, dates and hours.